katholiek-onderwijs-vlaanderen/sri/README.md

 All resources are represented as [JSON documents][json-rfc].

 ### Regular Resources
 All *regular* resource MUST be available on a *permalink*. *Permalinks* are of the format `/{type}/{uuid}`.
 Server implementations are RECOMMENDED to implement more human readable URLs (aliases).
 A person is OPTIONALLY also available on `/persons/john.doe`.
 Links between the resources MUST always use *permalinks*.

-Aliases MUST only be provided for convenience during development.
+(Aliases are only be provided for convenience during development.
+Clients should not rely on them, store them, or use them in any other way.
+Server implementations are not required to keep these aliases stable, or even available.)

 *Regular* resources SHOULD be exposed on a URL that uses a plural form for it's *type* section. (i.e. `/schools/{guid}` and not `/school/{guid}`)